-B. Base Station
+3.2.
+Base Station

-Fig. 3 shows the block diagram of the down-link section of photonic and RF system at the base-station for the proposed DRoF architecture.
+Figure 4, shows the block diagram of the down-link section of photonic and RF system at the base-station for the proposed DRoF architecture.
 In this system, the photonic DAC converts photonic digital waveform to analogue optical signal.
 By using the proposed PDAC, the necessity of optical to electrical conversion will be fulfilled by only a high-speed photo diode.
 For reducing the cost and complexity of the system, the optical sampling pulse has been reused at base-station for sampling the uplink RF signal.
 Therefore, the need for new optical carrier source and sampling pulse has been satisfied.
 In the uplink data transportation, the same technique has been implemented.

-Figure 3: The Base-Station System that uses PDAC.
+Figure 4: The Base-Station System that uses PDAC.

 By realizing this scheme, it is possible to use free spectrum capacity of metro and access networks for transporting the broadband wireless and wireline data traffic.
 This technique centralises the signal processing, system management, and monitoring processes.
-Therefore, wireless network could be integrated with existing optical networks that reduces the future superbroadband access-network-system implementation overheads and service costs to the end-users.
+Therefore, wireless network could be integrated with existing optical networks that reduces the future super-broadband access-network-system implementation overheads and service costs to the endusers.

-IV.
-SIMULATION RESULTS
+4. SIMULATION RESULTS

 In this section, the results of simulations that have been performed by Optiwave-Optisystem and Matlab environments are presented.
 According to the calculations and simulations the SNR of quantized signals are equal to 49.92 dBm.
-By noticing the simulation results that are shown in Fig. 4 the SFDR and ENOB at 160 Gigasample/s sampling rate are equal to 9.82 dB and 1.63, respectively.
+By noticing the simulation results that are shown in Figure 5, the SFDR and ENOB at 160 Gigasample/s sampling rate are equal to 9.82 dB and 1.63, respectively.

-Figure 4: Power spectrum of the digital electrical signal.
+Figure 5: Power spectrum of the digital electrical signal.

 For selecting the optimum sampling rate, the PADC performance has been investigated for various sampling rates.
-Fig. 5 shows the ENOB variations with sampling rate.
+Figure 6, shows the ENOB variations with sampling rate.
 The best ENOB resolution is evaluated at 80 Gigasample/s about 6.

-Figure 5: ENOB variation versus sampling rate.

 As the transfer function of MZM is inherently nonlinear.
 The dynamic range has been converted into ENOB and plotted against the RF link sampling rates.

+Figure 6: ENOB variation versus sampling rate.

 The simulations show that using a nonlinear modulator severely limits the PADC resolution for practical applications.

-Fig. 6 shows a random sample sequence Quadrature Amplitude Modulated (QAM), RF signal, the sampled signal, and two MSB and LSB quantized digital optical signals.
+Figure 7, shows a sample RF signal and the sampled signal and two MSB and LSB quantized digital optical signals.
 In this design, sampling and quantization have been implemented in optical domain.
-As illustrated in the figure, the 80 GHz optical sampling pulse is generated by a 1550 nm mode-locked laser and a sample 10 GHz, 64QAM, RF signal has been fed to MZM electro-optical modulator as a photonic sampling device.
+As illustrated in the figure, the 160 GHz optical sampling pulse is generated by a 1550 nm mode-locked laser and a sample 15 GHz, RF signal has been fed to MZM electro-optical modulator as a photonic sampling device.
+Another limitation factor for PADC's performance is the effect of laser's jitter.
+If the laser pulses do not occur exactly when they should be, the signal will be sampled at the wrong time, and so the digitized output will differ from the signal at the assumed ideal jitter-free sampling time.
+The effects of jitter is illustrated in Figure 7.

-Figure 6: (a), A sample 64 QAM, 10 GHz RF signal, (b) Sampled optical signal, (c), Optical signal of MSB, (d) Optical signal of LSB.
+Figure 7: (a) RF signal, (b) Sampled optical signal, (c) Sampling Clock pulse, (d) Optical signal of MSB, (e) Optical signal of LSB.